mesalytic/Helixus/README.md

 Helixus is a multi-function Discord bot coded in Javascript using [discord.js](https://discord.js.org).

-**This is the V3 branch of the bot.
-This branch is highly unstable and I'm not responsible for any issues that's occuring with the bot.**
+**This is the V3 branch of the bot, which is the currently in development complete rewrite of the bot.
+This branch is highly unstable and I'm not responsible for any issues that's occuring with the bot if you choose to host it with this branch.**

 **Website** : _currently in rework_